Community-Engaged Research on Gambling in Massachusetts

 We used community engagement principles to inform gambling research and examine the local policy impact.

 In 2023, MGC re-engaged NORC to conduct additional community-engaged research on the health, social, and economic impacts of sports wagering on local communities.
-NORC is using culturally responsive and community-engaged research methods to engage community member perspectives, particularly those of young adults, who may be disproportionately impacted by the recent legalization of sports betting in Massachusetts.
+NORC is using community-engaged research methods to gather perspectives from Massachussetts communities, particularly those of young adults, to understand how they have been affected by the recent legalization of sports betting in Massachusetts.
+NORC conducted interviews with 12 experts, and interviews with 39 young adults in Massachusetts to understand their perspectives on sports betting.
+NORC will conduct additional interviews with college counselors, athletic directors, and other adults that work with young adults as well as focus groups with young adults to further understand key themes and gaps from preliminary study findings.

 Result

-The 2021-2022 study found that community perspectives on legalized casino gambling are mixed and nuanced.
+Both studies found that community perspectives on legalized casino gambling and sports betting are mixed and nuanced.

 Though difficult to disentangle from the COVID-19 public health emergency and other economic factors, participants had mixed perspectives on the effects of the casino on the local economy, including employment, housing, and small businesses, and on social and environmental factors.
 The majority of participants believed that the casino has negatively affected the mental health of community members.
 Negative effects include increased stress and alcohol use.

-Participants expressed that the disproportionate effects of casinos on communities of varying socio-demographics should be considered in gambling research.
+Participants expressed that casinos had differing effects on communities based on socio-demographics, and these perspectives should be considered in gambling research.
 The hosting municipal government should assess the benefits or harms of casino enterprises on individuals living in surrounding communities.
 They also recommended that the casino and local governments should more actively engage community members in decision-making and to understand community needs and preferences.

-Additional findings on community perspectives on sports wagering are forthcoming.
+Additional findings on community perspectives on sports betting are forthcoming.

 For more on the Massachusetts Gaming Commission's research agenda, visit their webpage for this work.